graphicshop786/design-brief-generator/README.md

 4. In your client, send OpenAI requests to `http://localhost:3000/v1/chat/completions` instead of the public OpenAI URL.

 Keep your real key out of source control — do not paste it into files tracked by git.

+Client-side API Key (Optional)

+This project includes an optional client-side API key field in the Advanced Options of the app.
+The key is stored only in your browser's localStorage and is never sent to any external servers by the app itself.
+If you prefer not to store the key locally, you can clear it from the UI (Advanced Options → Clear Key) or remove it from your browser's localStorage manually.

+Security note: Storing API keys in localStorage has security implications — only use keys you are comfortable keeping in your browser.